 DTT uses repetition, so children have plenty of opportunities to learn and practise new skills.
 DTT also uses rewards to encourage children to learn and use new skills.
 This is based on the idea that behaviour that’s rewarded will happen more frequently, whereas behaviour that isn’t rewarded will happen less frequently.

 Discrete Trial Training (DTT) involves using a basic process to teach a new skill or behaviour and repeating it until children learn.

 The process involves giving an instruction like ‘Pick up the cup’.
 If needed, you follow up the instruction with a physical or verbal prompt like pointing at the cup.
 You reward success with praise and something the child likes.

 DTT can be a very time-intensive approach to learning and changing behaviour.
 It can involve many hours a day.
 Depending on children’s specific goals, DTT can go on for several years.

 The time commitment required for DTT depends on the type of program in which it’s used, as well as children’s specific needs.
-Although this technique can take a lot of time, research has shown that this intensity can be critical to its success.
+Although this technique can take a lot of time, research has shown that this intensity is how DTT achieves its outcomes.

-High-quality research shows that Discrete Trial Training (DTT) has positive effects on the behaviour of autistic children.
-It’s been found to work even better when it’s combined with other ABA techniques.
+High-quality research shows that Discrete Trial Training (DTT) has positive effects on autistic children’s behaviour.
+It’s been found to work even better when it’s combined with other Applied Behaviour Analysis (ABA) techniques.

 Who practises Discrete Trial Training?